kayambi/Taxi_Cab_of_New_York/README.md

 poi = Polygon(umanhattan)
-# poi
+poi

-# # create a function to check if a location is located inside Upper Manhattan
+Create a function to check if a location is located inside Upper Manhattan def is_within_bbox(loc,poi=poi):
-def is_within_bbox(loc,poi=poi):
     """
     This function returns 1 if a location loc(lat,lon) is located inside a polygon of interest poi